skrysmanski/devlog/content/articles/cpp/cpp-project-tutorial-1.md

 Dynamic libraries (`.dll`) on the other hand remain separate from the final `.exe` file in their own files.
 (See more information [here](http://msdn.microsoft.com/en-us/library/1ez7dh12.aspx).)

-In this article we'll create a //dynamic// library.
+In this article we'll create a *dynamic* library.

 == Creating the Library Project ==
-To create a library project in Visual C++ 2010 (that is a part of Visual Studio 2010) in an //existing// solution, choose `Add` --> `New Project...` from the solution's context menu in the "Solution Explorer" window.
+To create a library project in Visual C++ 2010 (that is a part of Visual Studio 2010) in an *existing* solution, choose `Add` --> `New Project...` from the solution's context menu in the "Solution Explorer" window.

 [[image:add-new-project.png|center|medium|link=source]]